cmaxw/devchat-eleventy/src/conferences/rails-remote-2020.md

 ---
 title: Rails Remote Conf 2020
+yearless_name: Rails Remote Conf
 description: Online Conference about Rails by Rails Experts
 long_description: RailsConf 2020 was canceled due to COVID-19.
-This conference is designed to provide the training and interaction without the risk of being in person.
+Rails Remote Conference is a fully online conference produced by the team that creates the Ruby Rogues podcast.
+This will be the premier online experience for Ruby an dRails developers to stay current without the hassle of travel or the risk of contagion.
 topic: Ruby and Ruby on Rails
 keywords: Ruby, HTML, CSS, Rails, Ruby on Rails, Conference, Learning, Keeping Current
 layout: layouts/conference.njk